Nepiophilia / Infantophilia

 Greenberg, Bradford & Curry (1995)

-The single most-cited empirical reference is a small forensic study, Infantophilia: a new subcategory of pedophilia?
-A preliminary study, by D. M. Greenberg, J. Bradford and S. Curry, published in the Bulletin of the American Academy of Psychiatry and the Law in 1995.
-The authors used victim age to split offenders into a group whose victims were under five years old (the proposed "infantophiles") and a comparison group of pedophilic offenders whose victims were aged six to twelve, then tested whether descriptive parameters distinguished the two.
-The study is preliminary, with a very small infant-victim sample, and the proposed subcategory has not been adopted as a formal diagnosis.
+The one empirical reference usually attached to the term is a small forensic paper, Infantophilia: A New Subcategory of Pedophilia?
+A Preliminary Study, by D. M. Greenberg, J. Bradford and S. Curry, published in the Bulletin of the American Academy of Psychiatry and the Law (volume 23, pages 63 to 71) in 1995.
+The authors split offenders by victim age: one group whose victims were under five, a comparison group of pedophilic offenders whose victims were aged six to twelve, then tested whether descriptive parameters separated the two.
+The title's question mark is doing real work.
+The study is explicitly preliminary, the infant-victim sample is very small, and the proposed subcategory has not since been adopted as a diagnosis.

 Absence from the manuals

-Neither nepiophilia nor infantophilia ever entered the Diagnostic and Statistical Manual or the International Classification of Diseases.
-Clinicians who encounter such cases code them under Pedophilic Disorder in the DSM-5-TR (American Psychiatric Association, 2022) or the disorders of pedophilia in the ICD-11, simply noting an exceptionally young victim age.
-The term therefore lives almost entirely in forensic and academic writing, not in mainstream nosology.
+Neither nepiophilia nor infantophilia has ever entered the Diagnostic and Statistical Manual or the International Classification of Diseases.
+Clinicians who meet such cases code them under Pedophilic Disorder in the DSM-5-TR (American Psychiatric Association, 2022) or under pedophilic disorder in the ICD-11, noting an exceptionally young victim age.
+The term lives in forensic and academic writing, not in nosology.

 Psychology

-Within the chronophilia model, age preference is conceptualized as a misdirected erotic age-template.
-Nepiophilia and gerontophilia are described as the rarest patterns precisely because they sit farthest from the adult (teleiophilic) norm.
-Proposed contributing factors mirror those studied for pedophilia generally (atypical neurodevelopment, disrupted early experience and conditioning, and other correlates) but no single cause is established, and the infant-focused label specifically remains weakly validated.
-The honest summary is that the evidence base is thin: a coined term, one small forensic study, and otherwise inference from the broader pedophilia literature.
+Within the chronophilia model, age preference is treated as a misdirected erotic age-template, with the infant focus sitting farthest from the adult (teleiophilic) norm and therefore described as among the rarest patterns.
+Proposed contributing factors mirror those studied for pedophilia generally: atypical neurodevelopment, disrupted early experience, and conditioning effects.
+None is established as a cause, and none has been tested for the infant-focused label specifically.
+The honest summary is that the evidence base consists of a coined term, one small preliminary study, and inference from the broader pedophilia literature.

 Prevalence & culture

-Reliable prevalence figures do not exist.
-The interest is inseparable from serious crime and is studied only in offender or clinical samples, so any number reflects an extremely rare forensic category rather than a measured population rate.
-There is no community and no cultural presence of any kind; what research attention exists sits narrowly within forensic psychiatry and the historiography of sexology.
+There are no reliable prevalence figures, and any number presented as one should be treated with suspicion.
+The interest is inseparable from serious crime, so it is observed only in offender or clinical samples, which cannot support a population rate.
+There is no community and no cultural presence.
+What research attention exists sits narrowly within forensic psychiatry and the historiography of sexology.

 Safety, consent & law